How to buy NEO and how it works

 What does this mean in the real world?
 Well, Neo aims to provide the following features to users:

 - Digital assets.
 Through the use of smart contracts, traditional assets can be turned into digital ones and securely stored on the blockchain.

 - Digital identity.
-Neo will enable the creation of digital identities for individuals and organisations, and those identities will only be accessible via multi-factor authentication.
+Neo will enable the creation of digital identities for individuals and organizations, and those identities will only be accessible via multi-factor authentication.

 - Smart contracts.
 Like Ethereum, Neo will allow the creation of smart contracts.
 However, Ethereum is based on its own proprietary coding language known as Solidity, which developers must first learn in order to build on the Ethereum ecosystem.
 Meanwhile, Neo supports many additional code bases, including C#, VB.Net, F#, Java and Kotlin, thus removing this barrier to entry for developers.

 - Dapps.
-Neo will also support the creation of decentralised applications, such as decentralised exchanges and legal smart contracts.
+Neo will also support the creation of decentralized applications, such as decentralized exchanges and legal smart contracts.